hasura/supergraph-top-n-challenge/README.md

 > One winner. $1500.
 Can you build and execute the fastest GraphQL federated query?

+- Build a supergraph that processes a simple “top N” query that fetches data from 2 domain services (backed by 2 diff DBs).
+- Lowest P95 at 100RPS wins!
+- Use any stack or approach to build the GraphQL server.
+Eg: GraphQL federation or schema stitching or GraphQL gateway talking to 2 different REST/gRPC services.

+You have to build:
+- The graphql server
+- The 2 domain services

 You have two postgres databases.
 One contains the `threads` table and another contains the `posts` table.

 Build a GraphQL gateway that can process the following query: retrieve the first `n` `threads` sorted by `created` descending and for each, return the first `m` `posts` sorted by `created` descending.